-Chris Behrsin is a copywriter, fiction writer, ESL teacher and co-author of this blog.
+Chris Behrsin is an author, copywriter, and co-author of this blog.
 He's travelled to over 30 countries and he enjoys playing the piano (when he has access to one), reading, writing, and of course travelling.
+Oh, and by the way, if you also like reading Fantasy or Steampunk novels, you can download his book Dragonseer for around a dollar from Amazon.

 It’s January near the Sacromonte Caves Museum in Granada, Spain.
 The air is as warm as a summer’s day back home in the UK, without the humidity.
 We navigate the narrow paths around the hill, the Albaicín behind us, the […]